gaogaotiantian/viztracer/docs/source/decorator.rst

         def function_you_want_to_ignore():
             # function body

-        # You need to specify tracer when you are using inline
+        # You can specify tracer if no global tracer is registered
         @ignore_function(tracer=tracer)
         def function_you_want_to_ignore():
             # function body